LucianaRocha/drlnd-project-1-navigation/Report.md

 In order to solve the mentioned instability, DQN proposes two key ideas:

 - **Experience Replay**: This method stores the agent’s experience at each time step in a replay-buffer that is accessed to perform the weight updates.
 Experience replay reduces the variance of the updates because successive updates are not correlated with one another as they would be with standard Q-learning.
-And by removing the dependence of successive experiences on the current weights, experience replay eliminated one source of instability.
+And by removing the dependence of successive experiences on the current weights, experience replay eliminates one source of instability.

 - **Fixed Q-Targets**: it is an iterative update that adjusts the action-values (Q) towards target values that are only periodically updated, thereby reducing correlations with the target.